kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 `cosign` does not require the user to log on to an OIDC provider when using keyless signing in the context of a GitHub action environment.
-In this scenario, the Github token available during the execution of the workflow will be used to authenticate the user and generate the ephemeral keys.
+In this scenario, the GitHub token available during the execution of the workflow will be used to authenticate the user and generate the ephemeral keys.
 The signing process is the same used in the `Keyless` mode.
 This is an example of how Kubewarden project signs its policies: